-IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS YOU MUST LEAVE THE SAMRC WEBSITE WITHOUT DELAY, AS FURTHER USE WILL AUTOMATICALLY BIND YOU TO THESE TERMS AND CONDITIONS.
+IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS YOU MUST LEAVE THE SAMRC WEBSITES WITHOUT DELAY, AS FURTHER USE WILL AUTOMATICALLY BIND YOU TO THESE TERMS AND CONDITIONS.

 Definitions and interpretation

-- “the SAMRC website” means the website, owned and operated by the SAMRC, located at http://www.samrc.ac.za, including any page, part or element thereof;
+- “the SAMRC websites” means all websites, owned and operated by the SAMRC, not limit to but including any page, part or element thereof, or any other websites containing .mrc.ac.za or .samrc.ac.za in the URL;

 - “ the SAMRC” means the South African Medical Research Council ;

-- “User” means any person who enters or uses the SAMRC website, notwithstanding the fact that such a person only visits the home page of the SAMRC website;
+- “User” means any person who enters or uses the SAMRC websites, notwithstanding the fact that such a person only visits the home page of the SAMRC websites;

 - References herein to the singular includes the plural and vice versa; and